-Project will be receiving, for the first time, -project-based rental assistance subsidies which would result in eligible tenants paying approximately 30% of their gross monthly income towards rent.
-Eligible
+Project will be receiving, for the first time, project-based rental assistance subsidies which would result in eligible tenants paying approximately 30% of their gross monthly income towards rent.
+Eligible programs shall include, but not be limited to, the Rural Development 515 Loan Program and HUD Section 8 project-based Rental Assistance Program.

-If the answer to the question is NO 0 points are awarded If the answer to the question is YES 1 to 78 points are awarded
+If the answer to the question is NO 0 points are awarded If the answer to the question is YES 1 to 7 points are awarded

-If all the units in the whole-project haves project based subsidies then 78 points is awarded, if only a portion of a project has project based subsidies, then the scoring will be adjusted based upon the percentage of units subsidized.
+\ If all the units in the project have project based subsidies then 7 points is awarded, if only a portion of a project has project based subsidies, then the scoring will be adjusted based upon the percentage of units subsidized.
 The percentage is derived as "Number of Subsidized Units / Tax credit and non-tax credit subsidized units," provided they are developed simultaneously.